Tim Hardaway Jr.'s Secret HGTV Obsession Inspires Future Dream Home

 The plan, he said, was to begin the process of finding and building his dream home last summer, but life got in the way.
 He even spent last season asking some of his veteran teammates for advice.

-"He's been to my crib; he told me he liked what I did," former Knicks guard Jarrett Jack said, though he added that he was unaware of Hardaway Jr.'s HGTV infatuation.
-Had Hardaway Jr. mentioned it, he would have discovered that he and Jack share a hobby.
+"He's been to my crib; he told me he liked what I did," former Knicks guard Jarrett Jack said, though he added that he was unaware of Hardaway's HGTV infatuation.
+Had Hardaway mentioned it, he would have discovered that he and Jack share a hobby.
 "I'm an HGTV watcher as well," Jack added.

-But Hardaway Jr. does have one issue with some his beloved HGTV shows; as he's begun thinking about his own home, he's learned that some of his favorite shows are often misleading.
+But Hardaway does have one issue with some of his beloved HGTV shows; as he's begun thinking about his own home, he's learned that some of his favorite shows are often misleading.

-"You watch these 30-minute shows where they build and renovate these homes and you think it takes, like, four-to-five weeks and it's actually, 'No, this takes two-to-three months," he said.
-"You never know what can happen with, like, little knick-knacks popping up here.
+"You watch these 30-minute shows where they build and renovate these homes and you think it takes, like, four to five weeks and it's actually, 'No, this takes two to three months,'" he said.
+"You never know what can happen with, like, little knickknacks popping up here.

 "Or maybe the ground where you're building shifts a bit, and then you have to replace the foundation, and there's just so much that goes into it.”

-Hardaway Jr. will have to wait until after the season to put all this knowledge to test.
+Hardaway will have to wait until after the season to put all this knowledge to test.
 For now, all he can do is sit back on his couch and continue to take notes.

 "It's going to be exciting," he said, "for me to see what I can do."